Skip to main content

 As he turns his back to leave, Satine sings their secret love song, a promise they made to one another that whatever performance they must give, their love for each other is true.
 Christian, his heart softened, joins Satine’s duet and embraces her on the stage.
 The Duke aggravates his attempt to kill Christian.
 The performers, masking it as a part of the performance, thwart the Duke and proclaim that Christian and Satine’s love will prevail.
 But just after the curtain falls, Satine succumbs to her illness.
 Before dying in Christian’s arms, she tells him to write their story.
 “That way, I’ll always be with you.”

 The film has two “endings,” one that happens onstage and one that happens behind the curtain, and they diverge wildly.
 In one, the story ends with the lovers overcoming all obstacles and reaching their happy endings.
 In the other, the story ends with Satine dying tragically.
 On the surface, it seems like the film is instantly setting up the two “endings” as contrasts.
 Having Satine die on the very stage on which she was singing triumphantly the minute the curtain falls seems like a jab at classical musicals.
 It's like a confession that it's only on stage that happy endings are possible.
 There's a branch of critics who cite this feature as evidence that Moulin Rouge! takes a more revisionist perspective on musicals.
 I respectfully disagree.
+The way I see it, the film’s onstage ending proves that Christian and Satine’s love is stronger than the Duke.
+The ending behind the curtain proves that their love is stronger than something else.

 This is also where Christian's character arc comes into play.
 The moment when Satine starts to sing their song, Christian is faced with a choice.
 He can respond with the broken cynicism he feels in that moment, giving in to his worst suspicions.
 Or he can respond with the hope and ideals he proclaimed to live by and trust that there’s more to the story than what he can see.
 This is the final test of his character and the true strength of his ideals.
 By singing along with Satine, he proves to himself that his love is not some child’s coping mechanism, and when they sing together they prove to the Duke that their love is stronger than his hate.